Zack-Wei/Docker-Security/README.md

 # This README file provides you with the commands to get the web application working in the most basic configuration.
 # in all the following, replace u1234567 with your specific university ID.

+# Updated by University of Warwick: Datong: Mar 2023

 ####### Docker Network ############

 # So that our containers can talk to each other, we need to create a docker network: